แชร์ผ่าน

 Purchase status

-Currently, this functionality only applies to SaaS offer types.
+Currently, this functionality applies only to SaaS offer types.

 Purchase status can be: